sptz45/coeus-spring/README.md

 1. Define your Coeus controllers in a Spring `WebApplicationContext`.
 2. Configure Coeus to use `SpringControllerFactory` for creating the controller instances from the Spring application context.
-3. Use `SpringRegistrar` to register the controllers in Coeus
+3. Register the controllers in the WebModule class of your application.

+Steps 2 and 3 can be performed automatically by mixing the `SpringSupport` trait in your `WebModule`.
+For example:

+	import com.coeusweb.config.WebModule
+	import com.coeusweb.spring.config.SpringSupport

+	class MyModule(sc: ServletConfig) extends WebModule(sc) with SpringSupport

 If you are using classpath scanning you could also annotate you controllers with the `com.coeusweb.spring.mvc.Controller` meta-annotation so that your